Sahilll94/Car-type-prediction-using-Decision-Tree/README.md

 ## Code

-The code for this project can be found in the `car_type_prediction.ipynb` notebook file.
+The code for this project can be found in the `Car-type prediction.ipynb` notebook file.
 I used Python programming language along with libraries such as pandas, scikit-learn, and matplotlib for data manipulation, model training, and visualization.

 ## Usage

 To use this project:

 1. Clone the repository to your local machine.
-2. Open the `day-3-of-ml-bootcamp-supervised-learning.ipynb` notebook using Jupyter Notebook or any other compatible environment.
+2. Open the `Car-type prediction.ipynb` notebook using Jupyter Notebook or any other compatible environment.
 3. Follow the instructions in the notebook to train the model and make predictions.

 ## Contribution